top of page

 10 Jaws-itively Perfect Movies for Shark Week

-In honor of Shark Week, I've rounded up 10 films all about these apex predators.
+In honor of Shark Week, I've rounded up 10 must-watch movies celebrating these apex predators.
 Whether you're looking for stunning documentaries or campy B-grade gorefests, I've got you covered!
-Shark Week 2022 returns on Sunday, July 24th and wraps Saturday, July 31st—a week straight of glorious sharky goodness.
+Shark Week 2024 kicks off on Sunday, July 7th, and wraps up on Saturday, July 13th—prepare for a week of sharky goodness.

 The Sharkfighters (1956)